willer/mcp-operator/README.md

 - operate-browser: Operates the browser based on natural language instructions
   - Takes "browser_id" and "instruction" as required string arguments
-  - Uses OpenAI's vision capabilities to interpret the current page and execute actions
+  - Uses OpenAI's Computer Use API to interpret and interact with the current page
+  - Supports a wide range of actions: click, type, scroll, drag, keypress, etc.
   - Returns execution results and updated page screenshot

 - close-browser: Closes a browser instance